1. What is Academy Soccer?

 5. Is Academy soccer that different from Recreational soccer?

 Yes.
 Expectations for the players in Academy soccer are much higher.
 There will be two or three 1 ½ hour practices per week and one or two games per weekend.
 In Recreational soccer, players are placed on a team on a first-come, first-served basis, regardless of ability level.
-Academy players are selected at tryouts on ability.
+Academy players are selected at tryouts on individual ability and can be moved between different level teams over the course of their youth career, based on their development.

 7. What is the commitment length?

 The Academy players are registered through Georgia Soccer to play for their club for one year.
 The soccer year is split into two seasons.
-The Fall Season, which runs from August to late November/early December and the Spring Season, which runs from February to May.
+The Fall Season, which runs from early August to early December and the Spring Season, which runs from early February to mid-May.
 If a player leaves their team part way through the calendar year, the full fee must still be paid.
 The expectation is that soccer is the player’s primary sport and the commitment is for the full year.

-It varies between age groups, but usually there will be between two and five teams per gender age group.
+It varies between age groups, but usually there will be between two and six teams per age group.

 9. What are the team levels in each age group?